Garth McGimpsey: Playing career

 McGimpsey was the Irish long driving champion in 1977 and the United Kingdom long driving champion in 1979.

 Captaincy career

 He was appointed captain for the 2003 and 2005 Great Britain and Ireland Walker Cup teams.

-Personal life
+Personal life, honors

 McGimpsey was made a Member of the Order of the British Empire in the 2004 New Year Honours.

 In 2004, McGimpsey was charged after having cocaine delivered to his home but was cleared of having any links to the drugs.